mehrlander/Wring/Terms.md

 ## Notes

-We focused here on two aspects of our inquiry:

-1. **Matching**: how a template relates to text (seat, bind, register, agree)
-1. **Emerging**: how a template comes to be (emerge, derive, crystallize, induce)

 We could look further at specific aspects of emergence:

 **Scan / Tally** — Finding the recurring substrings.
 The anchor candidates.
 This is the plumbing-the-document phase—enumeration, scoring, filtering.
 Terms: scan, tally, enumerate, survey, census, inventory, count, catalog.